dylanmartins/python-rss-scrapper/README.md

 ## Makefile Commands

-- `make makemigrations`: Look for migrations to create
+- `make makemigrations`: Looks for migrations to create
 - `make migrate`: Execute migrations
 - `make createsuperuser`: Create a superuser for the application
 - `make test`: Execute all tests.